 When you are involved in a personal injury case, if you become dissatisfied with your attorney, you may begin to wonder whether you can switch attorneys.
 But CAN you switch lawyers during your personal injury case?
 Typically, the answer is yes.
-Below is what you need to know about changing attorneys during your Las Vegas personal injury case:
+Below is what you need to know about changing attorneys during your injury claim:

 Can I Switch Personal Injury Lawyers?